esna-technlogies/beestock-api/README.md

 This template or archetype can be used to quickly bootstrap a PHP project without a lot of infrastructure hassle, and it utilizes :

 * PHP 7.1.x
-* Symfony 3.2.x project
+* Symfony 3.2.x application
 * Dockerized containers that are AWS ready
-* HATEOAS API
+* HATEOAS REST API

 The microservice template comes with 3 separate yet dependent docker images :

 * nginx
 * PHP7.1.3-fpm
 * mongodb
+* rabbitmq

 ## Project Structure